Exotic Flowers: By definition, exotic plants are plants that have been introduced to a region or ecosystem where they are foreign or non-native.

 - This tree can also easily grow thick foliage, making the plants below it devoid of sunlight.
 Its exotic flowers are characterized by apetalous flowers arranged in catkin inflorescence.

 - During storms, they also facilitate erosion, making it hard for sea turtles to nest.

 5. Dutch Amaryllis (Hippeastrum Reginae)

-- Originally, the genus name Hippeastrum was given by Herbert and was meant to denote a “Knight’s star lily” but apparently, he himself was also uncertain about that description.
+- Originally, the genus name Hippeastrum was given by Herbert and was meant to denote a “Knight’s star lily” but apparently, he was also uncertain about that description.

-- The exotic flowers of this plant are characterized by having bulb-like appearance and come in colors like red, pink, orange, and white.
+- The exotic flowers of this plant are characterized by having a bulb-like appearance and come in colors like red, pink, orange, and white.

 6. Seaside Mahoe (thespesia Populnea)